adrian154/html-generator/README.md

 * All HTML-generating functions return the generated markup as a field named `html` in an object.
     * Markup can't be passed to other HTML-generating functions as strings directly because all strings are escaped by default.
     * You can use this to insert 'unsafe' values into your templates.
+    * This is done automatically by `raw()`, which accepts a string and outputs an HTML object.
 * HTML-generating functions understand these types of inputs:
     * `object`: If the object contains a field named `html`, the value is directly inserted into the tag without escaping.
     * `string`: The value is escaped first.